Sep 2004 - Jan 2017

 We excluded mention of specific brands on principle.
 Generally (as 10-15 years ago) it is preferable to use - a) North American brands for the North American market, b) well-known international brands of Top-5.

 At the domestic aftermarket Toyota for a long time recommended one famous worldwide brand products and one more specific products of one Japanese brand (historically "court" manufacturer of Toyota genuine lubricants).

 "All brand oils here - are a counterfeit"

 1) "License".
-Imitations with a certain attitude to the country of the rising sun, appeared in the Russian market in the first half of the 2000s.
-As might guess, these schemes were initiated by rus-businessmen from Vladivostok.
+Imitations with a certain attitude to the country of the rising sun, appeared at the local market in the first half of the 2000s.
+As might guess, these schemes were initiated by some businessmen.
 Their oil (with seemingly official license) is produced in third countries under the brands known and popular in the domestic Japanese market.
 Of course, these oils in no way correspond to the genuine product under the same brand for the after-market of Japan or USA.
 There is usually not a bad "asian" type oil inside the tins (it is entirely merit of decent Korean contractors), but initially built on deception and juggling business does not cause any respect.